snlab-freedom/awesome-sdn/README.md

 ## Background

-Before this list, there exist other lists to summarize the resources about SDN, such as [Google SDN Reading List](https://sites.google.com/site/sdnreadinglist/), [ONF Recommended SDN Reading List](https://www.opennetworking.org/sdn-resources/sdn-reading-list) and [Awesome SDN from sdnds-tw](https://github.com/sdnds-tw/awesome-sdn).
+Before this list, there exist other lists to summarize the resources about SDN, such as [Google SDN Reading List], [ONF Recommended SDN Reading List] and [Awesome SDN from sdnds-tw].
 But these lists only focus on one aspect of the *classic* research papers, *popular* opensource projects and well-known communities.
 In my opinion, a comprehensive list about all of the aspects I just mentioned is necessary.
 Both beginners and professional people will benefit from it.

 ## Software Projects

-The initial version is forked from [SDNDS-TW](https://github.com/sdnds-tw/awesome-sdn) but re-organized.
+The initial version is forked from [SDNDS-TW][Awesome SDN from sdnds-tw] but re-organized.
 Thanks again!

 ### Distributed Network OS